sudoabhi/sudoabhi.github.io/aboutme.md

 subtitle: or why you would want to go on a date with me
 ---

-Hi, my name is Abhishek and I am an undergraduate student at Indian Institute of Information and Technology Gwalior and pursuing B.Tech in Information Technology.
+Hi, my name is Abhishek and I am an undergraduate student at Indian Institute of Information and Technology, Gwalior and pursuing B.Tech in Information Technology.

 I am good at developing native android apps and enthusiastically learning newer tools to improve my proficiency.
 Currently learning to build multi-platform apps.